Effective Message Hiding with Order-Preserving Mechanisms: Methods

 Each \opme~incorporates an MLP, referred to as $\text{MLP}_{\text{enc}}$, which functions as a channel encoder.
 Its purpose is to encode message segments $M_{\text{seg}}\in\left\{0,1\right\}^{N_{\text{ms}}\times L_{\text{ms}}}$ into message feature $F_{\text{msg}}$ following \cref{eq:channel_coding}:

-where the depth of $F_{\text{msg}}$ is greater than $L_{\text{ms}}$ and the shape of $F_{\text{msg}}$ is equal to the shape of $F_{\text{im}}$ at the corresponding \gmif.
-This learning-based channel encoder~\cite{o2017introduction} introduces redundant code into the original message segments, facilitating the stable transmission of the message feature within the model.
+where the shape of $F_{\text{msg}}$ is equal to the shape of $F_{\text{im}}$ at the corresponding \gmif.
+This learning-based channel encoder~\cite{o2017introduction} introduces redundancy into the original message segments, facilitating the stable transmission of the message feature within the model.

 The importance of maintaining the sequential order of message segments is highlighted by the incorporation of PEs into the encoded segments.
 This is demonstrated in \cref{eq:global_message_encoding}: